moepwizzy/threadpool/README.md

 # threadpool
-short threadpool implementation I'm working on for fun.
+short c++11 threadpool implementation I'm working on for fun.
+Main goal here is to get to know the c++11 threads.